 The third phera or round, the bride and groom pray for wealth and to keep them financially strong through any situation.

-The fourth phera, or round, the bride and groom pray for increase in love and respect for each other on a long run.
+The fourth phera, or round, the bride and groom pray for an increase in love and respect for each other on a long run.

 The fifth phera or round, the bride and groom pray for healthy, happy children in their life.
 They walk together through that phase too